giantswarm/handbook/content/docs/support-and-ops/support/support-FAQ.md

 ### How do I fix a AWS Vintage cluster that wasn't upgraded to >v18.4.0 directly after adding the IRSA annotation (migration from KIAM)

 The cluster will throw errors like these: "WebIdentityErr: failed to retrieve credentials\ncaused by: AccessDenied: Not authorized to perform sts:AssumeRoleWithWebIdentity\n\tstatus code: 403"
-Root-Cause is that the `alpha.aws.giantswarm.io/enable-cloudfront-alias: ""` was added without upgrading the cluster afterwards, see details [here](https://github.com/giantswarm/releases/blob/cbac05e314f4bcd4caedc8350ebbe804b902f108/aws/v18.4.0/README.md?plain=1#L8)
+Root-Cause may be that the `alpha.aws.giantswarm.io/enable-cloudfront-alias: ""` was added without upgrading the cluster afterwards, see details [here](https://github.com/giantswarm/releases/blob/cbac05e314f4bcd4caedc8350ebbe804b902f108/aws/v18.4.0/README.md?plain=1#L8)
-In order to fix this the tccp stack needs to be recreated as follows:
+Example case of this happening, [in this Slack thread](https://gigantic.slack.com/archives/C268Q4WNL/p1688719236782879) In order to fix this the tccp stack needs to be recreated as follows:
 1. Go to cloudformation of WC
 2. find $clusterid-tccpn